Review - Underworld: BloodWars

 Review - Batman v Superman: Dawn Of Justice

 Batman v Superman: Dawn Of Justice is my favorite film of the year!
 I have been waiting for this one for a couple of years and I was not let down.

 No, the film wasn’t perfect; every film has its flaws.
-Seriously, it was a four-hour film edited down to a runtime of 153 minutes.
+Seriously, it was a three -hour film edited down to a runtime of 153 minutes.
 With that being said, I feel when that happens you always end up with possible plot holes or things that don’t quite make sense.